smileynode/fhissybotofficial/README.md

 # fhissybotofficial
-THE OFFICIAL SOURCE CODE FOR FHISSY BOT / This doesn't work on replit, so please use Vscode / Atom
+THE OFFICIAL SOURCE CODE FOR FHISSY BOT

+Language: Python

+Note: This code does not work in replit so please use vscode or atom!